 This is where most DCA articles get fuzzy.
 Here's the honest answer: if you have a large sum of cash sitting idle, lump-sum investing usually wins.

-• Vanguard analyzed 40+ years of U.S., U.K., and Australian market data and found lump-sum investing beat 12-month DCA about two-thirds of the time, with an average edge of 2–3% over 10-year windows.
+Vanguard analyzed decades of U.S., U.K., and Australian market data and found lump-sum investing beat a 12-month DCA approach about two-thirds of the time, with a modest average edge of roughly 2–3%.

 The reason is simple: markets rise more often than they fall.
 The longer your money sits in cash waiting to be "averaged in," the more expected return you give up.